epam/edp-install/docs/user-guide/add-application.md

 please refer to the [Adjust GitLab CI Tool](../operator-guide/gitlabci-integration.md) page.

   !!! note
-      The GitLab CI tool is available only with the Import strategy and makes the **Jira integration** feature unavailable.
+      The GitLab CI tool is available only with the **Import** strategy and makes the **Jira integration** feature unavailable.

   ![!integrate-jira-server](../assets/user-guide/integrate-jira-server.png "integrate-jira-server")

-17. Select the **Integrate with Jira Server** checkbox in case it is required to connect Jira tickets with the commits and have a respective label in the Fix Version field.
+17. Select the **Integrate with Jira Server** check box in case it is required to connect Jira tickets with the commits and have a respective label in the Fix Version field.

   !!! note